thaibui/algorithms-core/README.md

 #### ParallelMergesort

-[ParallelMergesort](parallel_mergesort) is an attempt to improve the default Java's Timsort by parallelizing the sort tasks in a multi-core machine.
+[ParallelMergesort][parallel_mergesort] is an attempt to improve the default Java's Timsort by parallelizing the sort tasks in a multi-core machine.
 Currently, the algorithm improves the default Java's sort performance by almost 2x on a Quad core CPU using 8 threads.